Peaker/git-mediate/README.md

 More unconflicted stuff here
 ```

-Now, you can run this little utility: resolve-trivial-conflicts, which will see
+Now, you can run this little utility: git-mediate, which will see
 the conflict has become trivial (only one side changed anything) and
 select that side appropriately.